Syssos/Go_Shell/README.md

 ### Core Commands

-Each command has a Usage() method which is called when help is ran.
-To use this feature use the command help followed by the command you need help with.
+Each command structure has a Usage() method which is called when the "help" command is ran.
+To use this feature, enter ```help``` followed by the command you need help with.

-### help
+### Help
-The help command is designed to work with every command the loop has access to.
+The help command is designed to work with every command the loop is able to run.

 ```
 $ help ls
 ```

-### exit
+### Exit
 This exits the shell properly and allows for logging of the user quiting.

 ```
 $ exit
 ```
 ### ls
-This command should work just about the same as it does an a native linux system, minus advanced functionality.
-While it takes a location to list it cannot except flags at the moment.
+This command should work just about the same as it does an a native linux system, minus flag functionality.
+While it takes a location to list it cannot except other flags at the moment.

 ```
 $ ls